Rome Attractions: The top 9 attractions in Rome, Italy 2025

 Functionally speaking, the Pantheon is a just a church, and the biggest attraction to tourists is the dome, so about 30-45 minutes is sufficient for the average tourist, plus about half an hour of queuing during peak seasons.

-“How can the Vatican museums be in 6th place?!”
-I hear you ask.
-Despite the impressive artwork on display, the long wait times and high percentage of disappointed patrons (8.4% of 1 and 2 out of 5 star ratings on TripAdvisor as of 13th of March 2024) and the unexpected smallness of its main attraction, the Creation of Adam and the overall poor experience of the Sistine Chapel means it is difficult to recommend this any more for the ordinary, non-religiously devout tourist.
+Despite the impressive artwork on display, the long wait times and high percentage of disappointed patrons (8.56% of 1 and 2 out of 5 star ratings on TripAdvisor as of 20th of March 2025) and the unexpected smallness of its main attraction, the Creation of Adam, and the overall poor experience of the Sistine Chapel means it is somewhat difficult to recommend this any more for the ordinary, non-religiously devout tourist.

 Location: